expaso/hassos-addon-pgadmin4/README-DEV.md

 docker run --rm --privileged -v ~/.docker:/root/.docker -v ~/hassos-addon-pgadmin4/pgadmin4:/data homeassistant/amd64-builder --target pgadmin4 --aarch64 -t /data
 ```

 This will use the base images from the `build.json` file, and the architecture specified.
-Use `--all` instead of `--aarch64`  to build all architectures withih the `config.json`for example.
+Use `--all` instead of `--aarch64`  to build all architectures within the `config.json`for example.